sagiadinos/garlic-player/README.md

 <!-- --> - HTML-like comments in SMIL-File are supported and content insite will ignored

-## actual supported Remote-Features via downloader
+## actual supported remote features via downloader
 - http downloads and caching
 - caching of remote SMIL index file
 - caching of remote media files